Singapore Airlines hopes to be world's first fully-vaccinated airline

 Singapore Airlines (SIA) confirmed to CNN Travel that all of their crew members -- including pilots, gate agents, flight attendants and anyone whose job requires contact with the public -- have been offered free coronavirus vaccines by the Singaporean government.

-"We are grateful to the Singapore government for making the aviation sector a priority in the country's vaccination exercise," the airline's CEO, Choon Phong, said in a statement that was emailed out to the whole company on January 18.
+"We are grateful to the Singapore government for making the aviation sector a priority in the country's vaccination exercise," the airline's CEO, Goh Choon Phong, said in a statement that was emailed out to the whole company on January 18.

 "This reflects the sector's importance, and the crucial role we play in both Singapore's economic recovery and the fight against the pandemic."